Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Introduction

-A cornerstone of the theory of $\Mm_{0,n}^A$ is a map originally due to Alekseev \cite{A}, building on works of Drinfeld \cite{Dr} and Reshetikhin and Semenov-Tian-Shansky \cite{RSTS}.
-In \cite{BR} we showed that it eventually provides isomorphisms of module algebras and algebras respectively,
+A cornerstone of the theory of $\Mm_{0,n}$ is a map $\Phi_n$ originally due to Alekseev \cite{A}, building on works of Drinfeld \cite{Dr} and Reshetikhin and Semenov-Tian-Shansky \cite{RSTS}.
+In \cite{BR}, we showed that~$\Phi_n$ eventually provides isomorphisms of module algebras and algebras respectively,

-where $U_A^{\otimes n}$ is endowed with a right adjoint action of $U_A$, and $(U_A^{\otimes n})^{lf}$ is the subalgebra of locally finite elements with respect to this action.
-When $n=1$ the algebra $U_A^{lf}$ has been studied in great detail by Joseph-Letzter \cite{JL,JL2,Jos}; their results we use have been greatly simplified in \cite{VY}.
+where $U_q^{\otimes n}$ is endowed with a right adjoint action of $U_q$, and $\big(U_q^{\otimes n}\big)^{\rm lf}$ is the subalgebra of locally finite elements with respect to this action.
+When $n=1$ the algebra \smash{$U_q^{\rm lf}$} has been studied in great detail by Joseph--Letzter \cite{Jos,JL,JL2}; we will use simplified proofs of their results, obtained in~\cite{VY}.